squirrelphp/queries/README.md

 Provides a slimmed down concise interface (DBInterface) for database queries and transactions.
 The limited interface is aimed to avoid confusion/misuse and encourage fail-safe usage.

-Doctrine is used as the underlying connection (and abstraction), what we add are an upsert (MERGE) functionality, structured queries which are easier to write and read (and make errors less likely), and the possibility to layer database concerns (like actual implementation, connections retries, performance measurements, logging, etc.).
+Doctrine is used as the underlying connection (and abstraction), what we add are an upsert (MERGE) functionality, structured queries which are easier to write and read (and separate query and data automatically), and the possibility to layer database concerns (like actual implementation, connections retries, performance measurements, logging, etc.).

 By default this library provides two layers, one dealing with Doctrine DBAL (passing the queries, processing and returning the results) and one dealing with errors (DBErrorHandler).
 DBErrorHandler catches deadlocks and connection problems and tries to repeat the query or transaction, and it unifies the exceptions coming from DBAL so the originating call to DBInterface is provided and the error can easily be found.